ostark/upper/README.md

 {% do upper.cache.never() %}
 ```

-This is a shorthand for:
+…which is a shorthand for:

 ```
 {% header "Cache-Control: private, no-cache" %}